- Health Topics

-- Position hand washing or hand sanitizer stations in public (e.g. at entrances and throughout market if supplies allow) and staff areas
+- Position hand washing or hand sanitizer stations in public (e.g. at entrances and throughout the market if supplies allow) and staff areas

-- Post signage to encourage proper hand washing in washrooms and food handling areas.
+- Post signage to encourage proper hand washing in washrooms and food-handling areas.

-- Have all employees and visitors employees perform hand hygiene before entering and after contact with surfaces others have touched.
+- Have all employees and visitors employees perform hand hygiene before entering and after contact with surfaces, others have touched.
 Hand washing is required where hands are visibly dirty whereas hand sanitizer can be used if hands are not visibly dirty.

 - Ensure hand wash stations are adequately supplied at all times.

 - Develop a schedule for increased, routine cleaning and disinfection as well as daily ‘complete’ cleaning before or after a work shift.

 - Ensure staff are trained in the proper use of cleaning and disinfection products (e.g. contact times, if PPE needs to be worn)

 - Clean and disinfect high-touch surfaces such as doorknobs/handles, phones, railings, faucets, toilets, and other shared items frequently.
 Clean and disinfect shared objects (e.g., payment terminals, tables, countertops/bars, receipt trays, condiment holders) between each use.
 Surfaces should be immediately cleaned following spills or where someone displays respiratory symptoms (e.g. cough or sneeze) in the area.
 Discard items that cannot be properly cleaned or disinfected (e.g. food items) after becoming contaminated.

 - Ensure washrooms are cleaned at least twice a day and when visibly soiled.